elManto/elmanto.github.io/posts/sast_derby_joern_vs_codeql.md

 # The Derby of Static Software Testing: Joern vs CodeQl

-Albeit I have to confess that my first temptation when looking for bugs in a source code file is to start to grep for `memcpy` or similar things, recently I had fun with two awesome tools for static software testing, namely, [Joern](https://joern.io/) and [CodeQl](https://codeql.github.com/).
+Albeit I have to confess that my first temptation when looking for bugs in a source code file is to start to grep for `memcpy` or similar things, recently I had fun with two excellent tools for static software testing, namely, [Joern](https://joern.io/) and [CodeQl](https://codeql.github.com/).
 Both the tools share a similar philosophy, that is, exporting an expressive domain-specific language to capture some code patterns and let the analyst interact with the code.
-In this quick blogpost, I will present some of the differences that I noticed when playing with the two tools, trying to give some indications and use-cases for each of the two.
+In this quick blog post, I will present some of the differences that I noticed when playing with the two tools, trying to give some indications and use-cases for each.

 ### Scope

-Before starting with the actual post, I would like to underline two things.
+Before starting with the actual post, I would like to underline three things.
 1. Although both the tools can analyse several languages (Python, Java, ..), I focused my evaluation on C code
-2. More importantly, this comparison wants to evaluate these two awesome tools from the usability point of view, rather than the detection capabilities.
-This second purpose indeed is a bit more tricky to compare, as one can almost always think about a more generic/precise query to catch a certain bug with both the tools and thus the detection is mostly dependant on the ``skill'' of the user
+2. More importantly, this comparison wants to evaluate these two awesome tools from the usability point of view rather than the detection capabilities.
+This second purpose indeed is a bit more tricky to compare, as one can almost always think about a more generic/precise query to catch a specific bug with both the tools, and thus the detection is mostly dependent on the ``skill'' of the user
 3. Also, this post is not a primer on Joern/CodeQl.
 I will try to explain all concepts I introduce, but a previous minimal experience on the topic would make the reading easier